 How accessible is the setting/school/college environment?

 Is the building fully wheel chair accessible?
+Yes

-Yes Details (if required) Are disabled changing and toilet facilities available?
-Yes Details (if required)
+Details (if required)

+Are disabled changing an d toilet facilities available?
+Yes

+Are disabled changing and

+Details (if required)

-Do you have parking areas for pick up and drop offs?
-Yes Details (if required)
+Do you have parking area s for pick up and drop offs?
+Yes

+Details (if no suring d)

+Details (if required)

 Do you have disabled parking spaces for students (post-16 settings)?

-Details (if required)

-Not applicable

-The school's accessibility plan can be found on the school's website.
-Our practice is and policy adheres to the Equality Act 2010.
-Where translation is needed to support parents understanding of English, we will endeavour to support this through use of translation services.
+Details (if required) Not applicable ity plan can be found on the school's website.
+Our practice is and policy adheres to the Equality Act 2010. eeded to support parents understanding of English, we will endeavour to support this through use of translation services.